 What Causes Dry Mouth?

-The solution is simple at night – wear soft lightweight Somnifix mouth strips.
+The nighttime solution is simple – wear soft lightweight Somnifix mouth strips.
 I wear them without fail.
 I used to use 3M Micropore tape but it left sticky residue on my face, was hard to pull off, and left dry skin around my mouth.

 Mouth Taping to Improve CPAP Compliance

 Mouth tape will help your CPAP be more effective.
-You’ll be more likely to wear it through the night as well.
+You’ll be more likely to wear the mask through the night as well.
 If you are sleeping deeper – thanks to mouth taping – you’ll feel better.

 The wellness goal is to avoid having to use a CPAP and address the causes of your apnea.
 While you’re working on your weight, Paleo Diet, alcohol consumption, pillow adjustments and the rest, get the full benefit of your CPAP.
 And no chin straps!